 PLEASE DO NOT attend the clinic without prior discussion – both virtual and in person appointments are being scheduled but are not interchangeable.
 This is for the health and safety of all, to ensure physical distancing is possible and to allow us to continue providing services.

 Drs.
-Brazeau, Newman, and Gates will be providing virtual appointments for therapy for clients over the age of 13 and some in person appointments for psychoeducational testing and therapy.
+Brazeau and Newman will be providing virtual appointments for therapy for clients over the age of 13 and some in person appointments for psychoeducational testing and therapy.
 Remote therapy for children under 13 has been shown to be less effective and we do not feel it would be an efficient use of your time.

 If you are unable to keep your scheduled appointment, please contact our office to reschedule at firstname.lastname@example.org.
 During this time, we have amended our cancellation policy, so that there will be no cancellation fees for cancellations related to COVID-19.
 We just ask that you let us know as soon as you know.